PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 We advise you to start early with the independent study exercises because we will cover quite a bit of material today!

-If you have questions about the study material, you can email us.
 Make sure to hand in your homework exercises by the end of the day.
 For the time being, you can upload it to your Microsoft Teams environment.
 For details on availability, see Project Brief.

 ## Learning objectives